-The World Languages department at Upper St. Clair High School offers five levels of French, German and Spanish; four levels of Latin; a three-year sequence of Japanese; and three levels of Chinese.
+The World Languages department at Upper St. Clair High School offers five levels of French, German and Spanish; and four levels of Latin, Chinese and Japanese.
+We also offer AP and IB courses.
 Students who complete the middle school language program are normally placed in the second-level class at the high school.
 Most high school students take a minimum of two years and a high percentage elect a third and fourth year as well.
-Approximately 80% of Upper St. Clair High School students are enrolled in World Languages classes.
-An increasing number of students are enrolling in two foreign languages.
+Approximately 85% of Upper St. Clair High School students are enrolled in World Languages classes.
+An increasing number of students are enrolling in two or more World Languages courses.

-Spanish students have the opportunity to participate in an exchange with private school Colegio Santa María de la Hispanidad, in Madrid, Spain for a 18 day home-stay, study and travel experience.
-Students from Spain visit USC for 3 weeks in the fall.
-USC students are able to see Madrid in depth, attend Spanish-language immersion classes in Spain, as well as travel to surrounding cities, such as Segovia & Toledo with additional travel to Valencia & Barcelona.
+Spanish students have the opportunity to participate in an exchange with private school Colegio Santa María de la Hispanidad, in Madrid, Spain, for an 18-day home-stay, study and travel experience.
+Students from Spain visit USCHS for 3 weeks in the fall.
+USCHS students are able to see Madrid in depth, attend Spanish-language immersion classes in Spain, as well as travel to surrounding cities, such as Segovia & Toledo, with additional travel to Valencia & Barcelona.
 The Exchange to Spain began in 2012.
-Contact firstname.lastname@example.org for more information or to sign-up for the next Exchange to Spain opportunity.
+Contact email@example.com for more information or to sign-up for the next Exchange to Spain opportunity.

 French students have the opportunity to participate in the Exchange to France.
-Students from the private school Lycée Saint-Marc in Lyon visit USC in the Spring and USC students stay with their partner in Lyon in the summer.
+Students from the private school Lycée Saint-Marc in Lyon visit USCHS in the spring.
+In the summer, USCHS students stay with their partner in Lyon.
 Additionally, students travel to Paris for 3 days.
 The Exchange to France began in 2006.
-For more information or to sign-up for the next exchange, please contact email@example.com.
+For more information or to sign-up for the next exchange, please contact firstname.lastname@example.org.

-In addtion, the World Language Department also offers/ has offered travel tours to Italy/Greece, China, Japan, Argentina and Peru.
+In addition, the World Language Department also offers/ has offered travel tours to Italy/Greece, China, Japan, Argentina and Peru.
 We also welcome Thai students on their cultural exchange.